SpurwingIO/Chat-Bots/Facebook/NodeJS/README.md

 ![Simple Appointment Scheduling Demo for Facebook Messenger Chat Bots](assets/fbchat.png)

 ## Intro
-This is a demo project show casing the integration of Spurwing with Facebook Messenger API for chat bot programming.
+This is a demo project showcasing the integration of Spurwing with Facebook Messenger API for chat bot programming.

 ## Requirements
 - A web server with a public URL (domain name or ip address)